AlchemyCMS/alchemy-guides/guides/elements.md

 If you want to learn more about the helper methods used in these partials, please have a look at the [Documentation](http://rubydoc.info/search/github/AlchemyCMS/alchemy_cms?q=helper).
 :::

-### Pass options to the essence view
+### Pass options to the ingredient view

-You can pass options to the essence view.
+You can pass options to the ingredient view.

 ~~~ erb
 <%= element_view_for(element) do |el| %>